 Let $\left\{a_1, \dots, a_n\right\} \subset \mathbb{N}$ be a set of positive integers, $a_n$ denoting the largest element, so that for any two of the $2^n$ subsets the sum of all elements is distinct.
 Erd\H{o}s asked whether this implies $a_n \geq c \cdot 2^n$ for some universal $c>0$.
 We prove, slightly extending a result of Elkies, that for any $a_1, \dots, a_n \in \mathbb{R}_{>0}$

-with equality if and only if all subset sums are $1-$separated.
+with equality if and only if all subset sums are $1$-separated.
 This leads to a new proof of the currently best lower bound $a_n \geq \sqrt{2/\pi n} \cdot 2^n$.
-The proof shows that having distinct subset sums and $a_n$ small requires the random variable $X = \pm a_1 \pm a_2 \pm \dots \pm a_n$ to be close to Gaussian in a precise sense.
+The main new insight is that having distinct subset sums and $a_n$ small requires the random variable $X = \pm a_1 \pm a_2 \pm \dots \pm a_n$ to be close to Gaussian in a precise sense.